WOA-Project/SurfaceDuo-Guides/DualBoot.md

 SurfaceDuoDualBootKernelImagePatcher.exe .\kernel .\patchedkernel 2
 ```

+### Merging patched kernel image with the UEFI firmware

 Now we need to combine our new kernel with our UEFI fd image:

 For Surface Duo 1: